rikhuijzer/blog/posts/comparing-means-and-sds.md

 ## An example with numbers

-Lets consider one study consisting on only one question and three participants.
+Lets consider one study consisting of only one question and three participants.
 Each response $u \in U$ is an integer ($\mathbb{Z}$) in the range [1, 3], that is, $\forall_u[u \in U : u \in \mathbb{Z} \land 1 \leq u \leq 3]$.
 So, the lower and upper bound of $u$ are respectively $u_l = 1$ and $u_u = 3$.